GetCabinFever/backend/readme.md

 ### Authorization

-All authorized requests unless otherwise mentioned require an "Auth-token" header to be present.
+All authorized requests unless otherwise mentioned require an "X-Auth-Token" header to be present.
 Users are assigned an Auth token during account creation.

 ### Errors